vespa-engine/sample-apps/README.md

 ## Detailed sample applications
-[model-evaluation](model-evaluation): A sample Vespa application to evaluate models in the application package.
+[model-evaluation](model-evaluation): A sample Vespa application which demonstrates Stateless ML Model Evaluation.

-[boolean-search](boolean-search): Learn how to use prediates to imlpement boolean search.
+[boolean-search](boolean-search): Learn how to use prediate fields to implement boolean indexing.
 I.e. how to express in a document a range of values to match, like _"this fits readers in age range 20 to 30"_.

 [multiple-bundles](multiple-bundles): Build a Java application using components and dependencies in other bundles (jars).